 In this part of the state, porous limestone lies just under the surface.
 Rain goes right through it and into cold, fast-moving underground streams.

 Brook trout like it, but mosquitoes don't.
 There's no standing water, so there's nowhere for them to breed.

 The trout congregate around the cold headwaters of the spring-fed Whitewater River, named not for rapids but for the chalkiness it acquires in spring, when bits of limestone bluffs erode into it.

 Schools of fly fishermen descend on the park when trout season opens in April.
-Anyone can learn how to cast a line at free I Can Fish: Trout Fishing programs, held every Sunday from Memorial Day to Labor Day weekends.
+Anyone can learn how to cast a line at the park's free Intro to Trout Fishing programs and the state's $7 I Can Fish programs.

 Fishermen lined the Whitewater River but weren't having much luck.
 Nearby, I started to follow a trail along Trout Run Creek, where I saw maybe 40 trout in the crystal-clear water.

 It was hard to count because they were darting around so quickly; perhaps they'd heard the grinding of reels nearby.

 I didn't tell on them and walked farther along the trail, through the flood-plain forest on the valley floor.

 Devastating floods started after early settlers cleared the valley's steep slopes for grazing.
 In 1938, the farming town of Beaver, eight miles north of the park, flooded 28 times and was abandoned.
 Today, it's buried by topsoil.